rosajen27/code-magazine/README.md

 # 📰 Code Magazine

-A fictitious Code Magazine article.
+A fictitious Code Magazine article webpage.
 The purpose of this project was to build the same webpage using 3 layouts: Floats, Flex-box, and CSS Grid.

 ## Deployment